 This course examines the intersection between editorial systems and emerging technologies.
 Students explore the possibilities of shifting archetypal formats such as books, magazines, newspapers, and exhibitions into 2D and 3D digital space.
 Students also build strong skills in prototyping, typography, and layout by addressing the way scale, narrative, format, and sequence affect user experience.Prerequisite: GD 300 & GD 321

 Discover how playful experimentation, thinking with your hands and embracing risk and failure can invigorate your creative practice.
 Together, investigate the role of emergent technologies in problem solving and forming, while exploring a constructionist learning perspective.
 This course is designed as a hands-on, participatory workshop in the fabrication lab, where students make and tinker together each week in order to develop critical making (and failing) process.Prerequisite: GD 200

 This course examines the relationship of communication design to the 3d realm.
 Large scale graphics, signage systems, and exhibition design are explored through a series of projects and presentations.
 Students will gain skills in developing environments for sharing information.
-Materials, fabrication processes, and documentation methods will be reviewed.Prerequisite: GD 200, or Graphic Design Graduate standing
+Materials, fabrication processes, and documentation methods will be reviewed.Prerequisite: GD 200, or Graduate Graphic Design student standing

 Students design in and for communities by taking on real-world projects and projects solve practical problems for community partners.
 In a collaborative team akin to a professional design studio, students develop team-centered and fast-paced solutions that engage multiple delivery systems.
 Apply practices from human-centered design, branding theory, and civic- and community-engaged art practices.Prerequisite: GD 221